-Former Cumberland offensive lineman Grant Theall returns to his alma mater to coach the same position for the 2019 season.
+Former Cumberland offensive lineman Grant Theall begins his second year at his alma mater to coach the same position for the 2020 season.

 Theall earned three letters as an offensive lineman at CU, seeing action in 25 career contests with 15 starts.

 He started all 11 games as a senior in 2013, helping the club rank eighth nationally in rushing yards per game (248.6) and 10th in total rushing yards (2,735) while posting a 7-4 mark.